OpenSPP/documentation/docs/howto/developer_guides/indicators.md

 ```

 In this example, a computed field with a computed function that is based on the member's birth date is created.
 A parameter `store=True` is added in the computed field to save this field in the database where it can be queried in the model.

+Further, using the `z_ind_grp` will allow you to add the indicator at the group level as shown in the above example.

 ```python
 self.env["res.partner"].search(["z_ind_grp_num_children_below_5", "=", 1])